opensearch-project/project-website/_posts/2026-01-26-introduce-context-management.md

 ---

 As AI agents become more sophisticated and handle longer conversations with multiple tool interactions, managing context efficiently becomes critical.
-Today, we're excited to introduce **Context Management** in OpenSearch 3.5 – a new feature that enables intelligent context optimization for your AI agents.
+Today, we're excited to introduce **Context Management** for OpenSearch Agents in OpenSearch 3.5.

 ## The challenge: Context window overflow